SchwarzIT/onyx/apps/docs/src/basics/states.md

 The onyx design system follows the web standards for component states to provide the easiest usage and implementation.

 ::: tip Important
-Not every component uses every state that exists.
-The choice of the states are an individual thing for every single component.
+Not every component uses all available states.
+Only states that are supported by a specific component will be implemented.
 :::

 ## Passive component states